juergenweb/FieldtypeOpeningHours/README.md

 ```

 If a day has no times (like ho in this example) means that the company is closed on that day.
+This method outputs the time values with time formats (fe.
+08:00 AM).
+If you need the unformatted values, use the next
+method instead.

 #### 2) Get all times a week without output formatting
 If you need the values as stored in the database without output formatting, you have to prevent output formatting by